-Foreign and Commonwealth Office (FCO) Travel Advice: https://www.gov.uk/foreign-travel-advice.
+Foreign and Commonwealth Office (FCO) Travel Advice: Foreign Travel Advice.

 For any further information or guidance relating to Travel, please contact the Travel and Fleet department at firstname.lastname@example.org or on extension 1623.

-- Student has a placement on a year abroad scheme which has been agreed by the University.
+- Student has a placement on an abroad scheme that has been agreed to by the University.

 - The placement is part of the degree scheme.